Ad-White/aviation-expert/TESTING.md

 I have used the recommended [HTML W3C Validator](https://validator.w3.org) to validate my HTML.

-To guarentee the testing of the tileTable code I had written.
+To guarantee the testing of the `tileTable` code I had written.
-I copy and pasted the large html section from within the script.js file containing the tileTable.
+I copy and pasted the large html section from within the script.js file containing the `tileTable`.
-I then added that just under the welcome div within the game-area section in the index.html file.
+I then added that just under the welcome div within the `game-area` section in the index.html file.
-I copy and pasted the result of this as a direct input into the validator.
+I copy and pasted the result of this and entered it as direct input into the validator.

 | Page | W3C URL | Screenshot | Notes |
 | --- | --- | --- | --- |